pcav/faunalia-website/animove.rst

 *Developer*: Borys Jurgiel

-It calculates the position of an anmial from its bearings.
+It calculates the position of an animal from its bearings.

 The plugin is available through the `QGIS official repository <http://plugins.qgis.org/plugins/triangulation/>`__.